 - There is generally a 30 minute gap between my appointments, and my waiting room isn’t shared with any other offices, so it’s unlikely that clients who come to my office will cross paths with others.

-- It is my practice to undergo an “at home” COVID-19 antigen test every week or so, and to supplement that testing with a PCR test after I travel, whenever I feel ill, and whenever I have reason to believe I may have been exposed to the virus.
+- It is my practice to undergo a Covid-19 PCR test after I travel, whenever I feel ill, and whenever I have reason to believe I may have been exposed to the virus.